zachhannum/the-word-of-iron/manuscript/chapter_4.md

----
-title: "Chapter Four: The Siege of Valla"
----
 # Chapter Four
 ## The Siege of Valla

 The citizens of Valla were suffering.
 Viggo could see the evidence in their faces.
 They looked more like trapped animals than people.
-Surrounded on all sides by the enemy, forced to suffer the slow agony of starvation and disease---It was a wonder that stayed sane.
-It had been the better part of a month since Kadoran forces closed in.
+Surrounded on all sides by the enemy, forced to suffer the slow agony of starvation and disease—It was a wonder that stayed sane.
+It had been the better part of a month since Antuzan forces closed in.
 An entire month for food stores to run low, and clean sources of water to run dry.
 Prices were increasing, eventually leaving the poorest of them without a means to eat.

 He walked down a cobbled street, towards the marketplace they had passed the night before. *What in Teldur's name was he doing here*?
 When he had awoken early that morning, he left the Prioriem without letting anyone know.
 He had just walked right out the front doors, without stopping to talk to anyone or tell them where he was going.
 Why, he couldn't say.
 He only knew he had to move his legs.
 The distraction helped him think.

 The isolation, the *captivity* was crushing the common people of Valla.
 In a matter of minutes, he spotted dozens of grimy country folk who had been forced from their homes outside the city.
 Used to the open spaces of their farms, they now clustered in small pockets, seeking shelter in alleys and under rudimentary tents.
-Their bodies were thin---beginning to waste away to nothing.
+Their bodies were thin—beginning to waste away to nothing.
 The sight was enough to make him shake with frustration.

 They could evacuate through the passage, if the council allowed it.
 Make their way north, or perhaps west to Cenna.
 Could he be sure, though, that they would be safe?
 Who was he anyway to determine the fate of so many lives?

 A feeling of helplessness threatened to overtake him.
 It was familiar, like an old enemy, or maybe friend, that he was long acquainted with.
 There were many times in his life in which he had faced circumstances beyond his control.
 The mirror showed a very different man than five years ago.
 Those experiences had shaped who he was today.
 He supposed this one would, too.

 He sighed and continued onward, towards Founder's Square, an outdoor pavilion a few blocks away from the Prioriem.
 Before retiring last night, Len had mentioned that this was one of the few marketplaces that still operated in the city.
 When he arrived, he found that many of the merchant stalls were still deserted.
-Only a few remained open, selling the most basic of necessities---dried meats, hard cheeses, breads, and alcohol.
+Only a few remained open, selling the most basic of necessities—dried meats, hard cheeses, breads, and alcohol.
 Not many could afford much else, given the circumstances.
 Though, few people were actually purchasing any goods.
 Even here, in one of the wealthier parts of the city, peasants and beggars alike filled the square.
 Most loitered near the public sitting areas, looking for reprieve.
 Some, however, were hoping one of the merchants would take pity and provide hand-outs.
 So far, none had.

 He bought a small bottle of cheap ale for an exorbitant amount of gold from one of the vendors, exhausting a sizeable portion of his reserves.
 It was still early, but his flask had run out again last night.
 He took a long pull from the bottle.
 The liquid was lukewarm, but the familiar flavor eased him.